vm8181/SQL-Problem-list/SQL Practical QA/Where+GroupBy+Having Conceptual SQL Queries.md

 - Row filters that reference non-aggregated columns → `WHERE`.
 - Grouping and aggregating → `GROUP BY`.
 - Filters that reference aggregates → `HAVING`.

----

-## License
-This content is provided as-is for study, interview prep, and learning.
-Feel free to reuse and adapt.